Mikołaj Mielecki

 Mikołaj Mielecki h.
-Gryf (ca. 1540 - 11 May 1585 in Kraków) was a Polish nobleman and politician.
-Since 1569 Mielecki was the voivod of Podolian Voivodship, between 1578 and 1580 he also served in the Polish Army as the Grand Hetman of the Crown.
+Gryf (c.
+1540 – 11 May 1585 in Kraków) was a Polish nobleman and politician.
+He was the voivod of Podolian Voivodship from 1569, and he also served in the Polish Army as Grand Hetman of the Crown from 1578 to 1580.

 Biography

-One of the most notable partisans of the Habsburg faction in Poland, since 1562 he took part in various military campaigns to Moldavia under command of Mikołaj Sieniawski.
-In 1579 he was the commander of all Polish armies in the war against Ivan the Terrible, Grand Duke of Muscovy.
+One of the most notable partisans of the Habsburg faction in Poland, since 1562 he took part in various military campaigns to Moldavia under the command of Mikołaj Sieniawski.
+In 1579 he was the commander of all Polish armies in the war against the Russian tsar Ivan the Terrible.
 One of his most astonishing successes was capturing the city and the stronghold of Połock.
-In 1579 he took the city of Sokol burning it and executing its defenders.
-Following various disagreements with Stefan Batory and Jan Zamoyski he resigned his posts and retired from public life.
+In 1579 he took the city of Sokol, burning it and executing its defenders.
+Following various disagreements with Stefan Batory and Jan Zamoyski, he resigned his posts and retired from public life.

 Initially a lukewarm Calvinist and a member of the Polish Reformed Church, in the late 1570s he converted to Catholicism, with his wife and children following him a few years later.